quinbez/Pre-Training-and-Fine-Tuning-with-Pytorch/README.md

 Params size (MB): 512.21
 Estimated Total Size (MB): 822.46
 ----------------------------------------------------------------

 ```
+The model has been altered by adding a new classifier on top, which is a common technique when adapting pre-trained models for new tasks.
+The output layer of the model, which is the last linear layer (Linear-39), shows an output shape of [64, 3].
+This implies that for each image in the input batch of 64, the model will produce a vector with 3 elements, likely corresponding to the number of new classes it has been adapted to predict.

+The total number of parameters in the model is 134,272,835.
+Out of these, 12,291 are trainable parameters, which means these can be updated during the training process.
+The vast majority of parameters, 134,260,544, are non-trainable parameters.
+This indicates that these parameters have been frozen and will remain unchanged during training, a technique that helps in transferring the learned features of the pre-existing VGG16 model to a new task without the need for extensive retraining.

 ## Training the weights of the last few layers

+By keeping the initial layers unchanged, which have already learned general features from a larger dataset, and retraining only the final layers, the network can apply its broad knowledge to the nuances of the new data.
+This allows the model to maintain its learned patterns while adjusting its output to the requirements of the new problem, such as recognizing a different set of categories or working with a distinct type of data.

 ```python
 print(model_vgg.classifier[3:])